Cantorstaub/Game-of-Memories/README.md

 ## Concept

 The _Instructor 50_ has no monitor or visual output as we are used to.
 Equipped only with eight red LEDs and a 7-segment display showing addresses and opcodes, the computer offers no direct way to actually see the _Game of Memories_ when run on the original hardware.
-The emulation of this computer in WinArcadia[[2]](#_ftn2), on the other hand, provided a graphical representation of the memory of the emulated _Instructor 50_, rendering the _Game of Memories_ visible.
+The emulation of the _Instructor 50_ in WinArcadia[[2]](#_ftn2), on the other hand, provided a graphical representation of its memory, rendering the _Game of Memories_ visible.

 <img src = "/Pictures/Instructor 50 von Signetics.JPG?raw=true" width = "500" title = "The Instructor 50 from Signetics, designed in 1978 for didactic purposes around the Signetics 2650 microprocessor." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7-segment display in red showcasing “HELLO”."/>